May 3, 2019 389

 Under this policy, goods and other merchandise may be insured against loss damage arising whilst the goods are being transported from one place to another.

-The main purpose of life assurance is to ensure against the loss of future income which may arise as a result of the premature death of the income producer.
+The main purpose of life assurance is to insure against the loss of future income which may arise as a result of the premature death of the income producer.

 There are three fundamental types of policies under a life assurance business.
 These are:

-There are a number of adaptations and modifications of the three basic forms of life assurance discussed above.
+There are several adaptations and modifications of the three basic forms of life assurance discussed above.
 Some of these are discussed briefly below:

-Many employers’ pension schemes are by means of group or master policies issued to the employer or trustees of the scheme.
+Many employers’ pension schemes are using group or master policies issued to the employer or trustees of the scheme.
 These provide retirement pensions and other benefits in respect of the employees who are eligible for the scheme, usually related to their service and salary.

 Don’t forget to share this post!